dradtke/blog/content/post/gtk-giphy.md

 <!--more-->

-**NOTE**: Windows and Mac users may be able to build the example programs here by using [Vala for Windows](http://valainstaller.sourceforge.net/) and [Homebrew](http://brew.sh/) respectively, but I haven't tested it, so YMMV.
+**NOTE**: Windows and Mac users should be able to build the example programs here by using [Vala for Windows](http://valainstaller.sourceforge.net/) and [Homebrew](http://brew.sh/) respectively, but I haven't tested it, so YMMV.